Neoanarika/Implementing-the-PowerSign-and-AddSign-rule/README.md

-# NASoptimser
+# PowerSign Rule

-Implementing the update learning rule found in Neural Optimizer search with Reinforcement learning.
+The PowerSign update rule is a gradient update rule found by Quoc V. Le team and was reported in their paper "Neural Optimiser search with Reinforcment learning"

 # How to use
 ```